ricardo8aib/terraform-templates/templates/s3-snowflake-stage/README.md

 ## General description

-This template generates an S3 bucket.
-And the IAM role and policy required to let Snowflake access the bucket.
+This template generates an S3 bucket, and the IAM role and policy required to let Snowflake access the bucket.
 The generated bucket has a private ACL by default.
 This can be changed, however,  in the `terraform.tfvars` file.

 ## Set up